-My Masters degree is in arts integration which was something I wholeheartedly agreed endorsed and supported.
+My Masters degree is in arts integration which was something I wholeheartedly agreed with, endorsed and supported.

 At the end of each six week session, I would produce a small class play with my students.
-I mean, that’s what theatre is all about, right?
+I mean, that’s what theater is all about, right?

 This was the late 1990’s I think, multiculturalism was a big trend in education.
 Desperate to find scenes or plays about the topic, I began to research and adapt multicultural folk tales into short class plays.
 I needed them to be about fifteen minutes in length and suitable for other classes and my students’ parents to attend.

 There are many reasons we need to continue to teach multiculturalism.
 First and foremost, the United States is a melting pot and that makes us unique in many respects.
 But that isn’t enough of a reason, is it?